adamripley98/nalda/README.md

 - [ ] Searching content by location
 - [ ] Ask users for current location
 - [ ] Google maps pulling hours for companies and such
+- [ ] Make it scroll to the top when you load a new page

 ## General cleanup